cover

 )

-The comparison of pointer types only needs to check whether they point to the same object, and then they can be compared smoothly.
+Pointer types only need to check whether they point to the same object, so they can be compared smoothly.

 func returnsError() error {